 git push or

-git push origin master), you send them to Jenkins (
+git push origin controller ), you send them to Jenkins (

 This feature has been part of Jenkins Enterprise for a long time, but we recently made some changes that make it practical for DEV@cloud users.
 The main change was support for pushing to authenticated Jenkins without SSH (since DEV@cloud does not yet have an SSH server); instead each authorized user can push over HTTP to a secret access URL.
 (You can use role-based access control to permit only some users on your account to push to a given job.)